byt3n33dl3/BlackMarlinExec/README.md

 #### How did we collect Data

-***Attackers*** can use used [Wireshark](https://www.wireshark.org/) or [BlackMarlinExec](https://github.com/pxcs/BlackMarlinExec/) to collect the packets.
+***CS*** can use used [Wireshark](https://www.wireshark.org/) or [BlackMarlinExec](https://github.com/pxcs/BlackMarlinExec/) to collect the packets.
 Since for the project we wanted to use lab environment data, we first redirected the lab network to one personal computer(pc) and in that pc we used Wireshark.
 After collecting the packets, we used ndpi to analyze the packets and get extract flow info and then we export that data as an note file.
 The `data.csv` contains information on all parameters.
 However, for this project, we only used most important parameters as features.

 ## Network traffic lesson.